ferzap/Simple-Withdraw-and-Deposit/README.md

 5. `php artisan key:generate` to generate APP KEY for Laravel
 6. `npm run dev` to start node.
 Need to run or style will not be applied
 7. `php artisan serve` to start Laravel.
 The app will run on http://127.0.0.1:3002
+8. > Try this email and password after seeding the database
+   > email: firman.er@gmail.com
+   > password: 123456